 In this paper, we introduce formal asymptotic results for the class of M-estimators as well as efficient estimators (nuisance models estimated via data-adaptive machine learners) under rerandomization and stratified rerandomization.
 First, we prove that, under standard regularity conditions for M-estimators, the asymptotic linearity and the influence function remain identical under simple randomization and rerandomization, but rerandomization may lead to a non-Gaussian asymptotic distribution.
 This result justifies the consistency of M-estimators under rerandomization, and obviates the need to re-derive the influence function under rerandomization.
 Next, we survey several common M-estimators in randomized experiments, and show that asymptotic normality can be achieved if rerandomization variables are appropriately adjusted for in the final estimator.
-This result clarifies when rerandomization is \emph{ignorable} during the analysis stage, in which case one can conveniently draw inference under rerandomization as if simple randomization were carried out.
+This result clarifies when rerandomization is asymptotically \emph{ignorable} during the analysis stage, in which case one can conveniently draw inference under rerandomization as if simple randomization were carried out.
 Then, we develop parallel results to stratified rerandomization---a restricted randomization procedure combining stratification and rerandomization to achieve stronger control of chance imbalance.
-Finally, we turn to efficient estimators that are motivated by the efficient influence functions coupled with data-adaptive machine learners.
+Finally, we turn to asymptotically efficient estimators based on the efficient influence functions and data-adaptive machine learners.
 We prove that, as long as the rerandomization variables are adjusted for in the machine learners, the efficient estimators continue to be optimally efficient without the need to invoke any additional regularity assumptions.
-For deriving all of the above asymptotic results, the key challenge is to address correlation among individual observations introduced by (stratified) rerandomization, for which we developed general technical arguments to accommodate flexible covariate adjustment.
+A key challenge in establishing these asymptotic results is addressing the correlation among individual observations induced by (stratified) rerandomization, for which we develop general technical arguments that accommodate flexible forms of covariate adjustment.